alex0rpi/Chat-WebApp/README.md

 - Users don't have a profile picture nor can send files or pictures.
 Multer could be used to implement this feature.
 - Also, once registered, users are permanently stored on the db.
 It would be nice to implement a feature so users can delete their accounts.</br>
 - The app should be dockerized.
 I'm still learning how to use docker and docker-compose.

-These are just a few enhancements that can be implemented.

 ## Languages and Technologies 👦•💻